Lynx: Appearance

 Lynx have a short tail, characteristic tufts of black hair on the tips of their ears, large, padded paws for walking on snow and long whiskers on the face.
 Under their neck, they have a ruff, which has black bars resembling a bow tie, although this is often not visible.

 Body colour varies from medium brown to goldish to beige-white, and is occasionally marked with dark brown spots, especially on the limbs.
 All species of lynx have white fur on their chests, bellies and on the insides of their legs, fur which is an extension of the chest and belly fur.
 The lynx's colouring, fur length and paw size vary according to the climate in their range.
 In the Southwestern United States, they are short-haired, dark in colour and their paws are smaller and less padded.
-As climates get colder and more northerly, lynx have progressively thicker fur, lighter colour, and their paws are larger and more padded to adapt to the snow.
-Their paws may be larger than a human hand or foot.
+In colder northern climates lynx have thicker and lighter fur as well as larger and more padded paws that are well-adapted to snow.

 The smallest species are the bobcat and the Canada lynx, while the largest is the Eurasian lynx, with considerable variations within species.

 Species

-The four living species of the genus Lynx are believed to have evolved from Lynx issiodorensis, which lived in Europe and Africa during the late Pliocene to early Pleistocene.
+All living species of Lynx are thought to descend from Lynx issiodorensis, which first appeared during the early Pliocene in Africa, around 4 million years ago, shortly afterwards dispersing into Eurasia.
+The bobcat is thought to have arisen from a dispersal across the Bering Land Bridge during the Early Pleistocene, around 2.5-2.4 million years ago, with the Iberian lynx suggested to have speciated around 1 million years ago, at the end of the Early Pleistocene, the Eurasian lynx is thought to have evolved from Asian populations of Lynx issidorensis.
+The Canada lynx is thought to descend from a separate later migration of Eurasian lynx over the Bering Land Bridge around 200,000 years ago.

 The Pliocene felid Felis rexroadensis from North America has been proposed as an even earlier ancestor; however, this was larger than any living species, and is not currently classified as a true lynx.
+Another extinct species of Lynx, L. shansius, inhabited what is now northern China during the Early Pleistocene, though this species is considered by some researchers to be a junior synonym of L. issiodorensis.